 RT @zellieimani: Stop demonizing riots.
-Without riots you'd still be working 10-12 hours six days a week (Elzie, 2014g).
+Without riots you’d still be working 10-12 hours six days a week (Elzie, 2014g).

-In these two tweets, there is no attempt to avoid the labeling of riots, instead, they are depicted as a useful act that may bring positive change, whether by getting attention to the source of the grievance - the killing of Brown, or by historically connecting them to a positive change of labor rights.
-Even here the activists did not endorse the violence as such but seem to treat it as a necessary evil.
+In these two tweets, there is no attempt to avoid the labeling of riots.
+Instead, they are depicted as useful acts that may bring positive change, whether by gaining attention for the source of the grievance –the killing of Brown– or by connecting them to historical moments of positive change, such as labor movements.
+Even here, the activists did not endorse the violence as such but seemed to treat it as a necessary evil.

-Contextualization:
+Contextualization

-Contextualization was employed to highlight that the violent acts did not happen ‘out of nowhere’ but as a reaction to a history of troubled relations between Ferguson's residents and law enforcement that led to Brown’s death.
-Moreover, contextualization helped to negate the claims of useless or predatory violence.
-These types of claims came, for example, in President Obama’s statement in response to the events.
+Contextualization was employed to highlight that the violent acts did not come ‘out of nowhere’ but were a reaction to a history of troubled relations between Ferguson’s residents and law enforcement that led to Brown’s death.
+Moreover, contextualization helped to negate the claims that the violence was senseless or predatory.
+For example, these types of claims came in President Obama’s statement in response to the events.
 Obama argued: ‘There is never an excuse for violence against police, or for those who would use this tragedy as a cover for vandalism or looting’ (Welker & McClam, 2014).
-While recognizing Brown’s death, Obama’s statement framed violence as predatory criminality without addressing its underline sources.
+While recognizing Brown’s death as a tragedy, Obama’s statement framed violence as being perpetrated by predatory criminals without addressing its underlying causes.

-These following tweets demonstrate the use of contextualization to explain violence as a reaction to these causes:
+The following tweets demonstrate the use of contextualization to explain the violence as a reaction to these causes:

 #Ferguson is why we need Civilian Review Boards.
-Anger, frustration & potential violence comes when ppl lack faith that they'll get justice.
+Anger, frustration & potential violence comes when ppl lack faith that they’ll get justice.
 (French, 2014c).